searchableAttributes

 The complete list of attributes used for searching.

-This setting is critical to establishing excellent relevance for two main reasons:
+This setting is crucial for two reasons:

 Usage notes